tsmtzs/humanSoundSculpture/SOFTWARE-SETUP.md

 ```

 In place of the original configuration file we will use [`dhcpd.conf`](conf/dhcpd.conf).
 We will
-edit the MAC address of the wifi interface.
+edit the MAC address of the WIFI interface.
 This is a series of hexadecimal bytes
 separated by colons.
 You can find it by inspecting the output of

 ```bash